What is perinatal mental health?

 Despite the importance of mental health for a mother and her baby, we know that a woman’s mental health will be treated very differently.

 This inequality is leading to extremely serious problems that have a huge impact on women, their babies and their families.
-Find out more in our Counting the costs section.

-But now is the time for this inequality to be tackled.
+… but now is the time for this inequality to be tackled.